bobbyjim/cargocult/README.md

 Standard library ideas:
 * VERA
 * SPRITE
-* KERNAL
 * MEM
 * MATH

 ## Macro Division (optional)
 Formal grammar for MACRO DIVISION is deferred.
 Implementations may ignore the section.

-Plan: a simple Constant-style text substitution at parse time.
-Works for constants, maybe even short inline expressions.
-Low risk and easy.
+MACRO DIVISION works well with the static model; preprocess these before parsing expressions.
+Or, text subsitution at parse time.

      MACRO DIVISION.
          MAX_PLAYERS := 4;